 - No guests are permitted in the residence halls.
 This prohibition includes overnight and daytime guests.
 Anyone who does not live in your residence hall is considered a guest.

-- Students must abide by limits on the size of groups or gatherings that can occur on campus or are defined by any particular space
+- Students must abide by limits on the size of groups or gatherings that can occur on campus or are defined by any particular space.

-- Students are expected to practice good hygiene, including thorough and frequent hand- washing, using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.
+- Students are expected to practice good hygiene, including thorough and frequent hand washing using soap and lasting at least 20 seconds, along with the use of hand sanitizer, especially when returning from outside, after using a restroom and before meals.

 - Students should monitor their health for COVID-related symptoms and seek appropriate evaluation and care if needed.

-- Flu shots are recommended.
+- Flu shots are strongly recommended.

-Students may bring any alleged violation of the community compact to our attention by completing the Honor Code Council complaint form.
-Please note that decisions made by the Honor Code Council will be final, given the public health and safety consequences of violations.
-A student who violates this compact may also be in violation of the Code of Ethical Conduct and, consequently, may be subject to disciplinary action up to and including dismissal from the College.
+Disciplinary complaints will follow the procedures set forth in the student handbook.
+Students may bring any alleged violation of the community compact to our attention by completing this form.
+Please note that decisions made by the hearing officer or Honor Code Council will be final given the public health and safety consequences of violations.
+A student who violates this compact may also be in violation of the code of conduct and, consequently, may be subject to disciplinary action up to and including dismissal from the College.

 By signing below, I agree/acknowledge that:

-- I have read and understand the information included in this compact, agree to abide by them and understand that they may need to be modified from time to time by the College.
+- I have read and understand the information included in this compact, agree to abide by them and understand they may need to be modified from time to time by the College.

-- I understand that the College has adopted the following requirements to promote the collective health and well-being of our community, and specifically the students, staff and faculty on campus during this time period.
+- I understand that the College has adopted these requirements to promote the collective health and well-being of our community, and specifically the students, staff and faculty on campus during this time period.
 I further understand that my ability to enter and remain on the Mount Holyoke campus as a residential student is predicated on my adherence to these policies.
 I will follow these policies not just for my own health, but also to protect and safeguard the health of those around me, including employees living or working on campus.
 I acknowledge and agree that these rules and guidelines may change as life on campus and public health guidance evolve and as new testing and tracing methods emerge, and I agree to abide by any new rules and guidelines as needed.